gaultier/blog/wait_process_timeout.md

 Tags: Unix, Signals, C, Linux, FreeBSD
 ---

+*Windows is not covered at all in this article.*

 I often need to launch a program in the terminal in a retry loop.
 Maybe because it's flaky, or because it tries to contact a remote service that is not available.
 A few scenarios:

 - ssh to a (re)starting machine